aws/eks-distro/docs/development/attribution-files.md

 1. `go get github.com/google/go-licenses`
 1. The `golang` version is included in the attribution file, so the different golang versions used to build the various projects are required.
-Follow the [steps](https://github.com/aws/eks-distro-build-tooling/blob/main/builder-base/install.sh#L129) from `builder-base` to set up the golang versions.
+Run `build/lib/install_go_versions.sh` to install all golang versions locally.
+Patch versions must match so validate versions in above scripts match those in [builder-base](https://github.com/aws/eks-distro-build-tooling/blob/main/builder-base/install.sh#L172).
 1. Follow the [Readme](https://github.com/aws/eks-distro-build-tooling/blob/main/generate-attribution/Readme.md)
 to set up the `generate-attribution` script.